jeremiah-c-leary/vhdl-style-guide/docs/component_rules.rst

 |phase_1| |error| |structure|

 This rule checks for comments at the end of the port and generic clauses in component declarations.
-These comments represent additional maintainence.
+These comments represent additional maintenance.
 They will be out of sync with the entity at some point.
 Refer to the entity for port types, port directions and purpose.